pyronear/pyro-vision/README.md

 ### Python package

-You can use the library like any other python package to analyze your documents as follows:
+You can use the library like any other python package to detect wildfires as follows:

 ```python
 from pyrovision.datasets import OpenFire